gakalmar/Notes/JS_Useful_Functions.md

     (number).toString()                                 //converts a string or variable into a number.
-NOTE the number has to be within parentheses, otherwise it's interpreted as a decimal point array.toString()                                    //returns a string in this format "item1,item2,item3"
+NOTE the number has to be within parentheses, otherwise it's interpreted as a decimal point array.toString()                                    //returns a string in this format "item1,item2,item3" number.toString(2)                                  //converts a number into its binary valu

     string.split(", ")                                  //create an array from a string.
 Opposite of arr.join("") string.split(" ", 3)                                //The second parameter show how long the return array should be maximum (3 items)